Infin1teFour/Media_Player/readme.md

 This is a simple media player application built with Python.
 It uses several libraries including `tkinter` for the GUI, `pygame.mixer` for audio playback, and `pyglet` for font rendering.
 Program doesn`t reqiere user to dawnload any libraries it will dawnload them by it self.

 ## Using the program
+To run this program run the player.py file.
+If you want to dawnload music from youtube then follow this steps:
+1. Copy the link to the audio that you want to download.
+2. Paste the link to youtube to the entry bar on the bottom of the window.
+3. After that press the dawnload button next to the entry bar.

 ## Code explanation